pluralsh/documentation/pages/04-faq/03-certifications.md

 ---
-title: Certifications
-description: What certifications does Plural have?
+title: What certifications does Plural have?
 ---

 Plural is currently a part of the **Cloud Native Computing Foundation** and **Cloud Native Landscape**.
 In addition we maintain the following certifications: